 - Add the sauce to the hot pan and cook until thickened while whisking continuously.

-- Add the chicken into the sauce and serve.
+- Add the chicken to the sauce and serve.

-This is a "lighter" version, so skinless boneless chicken breasts are my choice here, but boneless skinless chicken thighs will work fine.
+- Skinless boneless chicken breasts are usually used, but boneless skinless chicken thighs will work fine.
 Or chop up some chicken tenders.

-The Hoisin sauce provides vinegar flavor for this dish, but you may want to add a small amount of rice wine vinegar.
-Likewise, garlic is in the Hoisin but add more if you wish.
+- The Hoisin sauce provides a vinegar flavor for this dish, but you may want to add a small amount of rice wine vinegar.
+Likewise, garlic is in the Hoisin, but add more if you wish.

-Dry ginger is used, but many recipes call for fresh ginger, which I don't usually have on hand.
+- Dry ginger is used, but many recipes call for fresh ginger, which I don't usually have.
 Use 1 teaspoon of freshly grated ginger for each ¼ teaspoon of ground ginger.

-Brown sugar adds sweetness to the sauce, but it can be cut in half without much effect.
+- Brown sugar adds sweetness to the sauce but can be cut in half without much effect.

-General Tso's chicken is generally a sweet and somewhat spicy deep-fried chicken dish served in most North American Chinese restaurants.
+General Tso chicken is generally a sweet and somewhat spicy deep-fried chicken dish served in most North American Chinese restaurants.

 Although it is probably some basis in standard Chinese fare, it is not a traditional Chinese dish.
 Most likely, what we now know as General Tso’s Chicken originated in New York City in the 1970s, but there are many conflicting claims about who and where.